Will Levis, QB, Kentucky | NFL Draft Scouting Report

 Levis’ Areas for Improvement

 Right now, the most pressing concern with Levis is his inconsistent field vision and anticipation.
-The Kentucky QB can do a better job anticipating overall.
+The Tennessee QB can do a better job anticipating overall.
 He often experiences slight but notable delays between his recognition and trigger as a passer.

-His late trigger and lack of anticipation, combined with his inconsistent processing, gives defenders more time to close in, minimize RAC, or make plays on the ball.
+His late trigger and lack of anticipation, combined with his inconsistent processing, give defenders more time to close in, minimize RAC, or make plays on the ball.
 On layered throws over the middle and outside the numbers, Levis’ frozen eyes can lead defenders to undercut late throws.

 Overall, Levis’ field vision is questionable.
 He sometimes misses open receivers and occasionally forces intermediate and deep throws with defenders looming.
 He’s effective off play-action and on timing throws with his fast, crip release, but Levis can accrue more experience with full-field reads and progressions.

-As a thrower, Levis could be more precise.
-Particularly over the middle, he sometimes fails to lead receivers and forces high-difficulty adjustments in congested areas.
 He’s still learning to mix velocity and touch, and he sometimes puts too much heat and too little loft on passes.
-His release is fast but can sometimes be concave, pushing passes high as a result.
+His release is fast but can sometimes be concave, pushing passes high.

 Elsewhere, Levis’ pressure detection can fluctuate both ways.
 He can be spooked into prematurely dropping his eyes and running.
 Conversely, he occasionally has lapses in pressure detection and takes hard hits on the blindside.
 Levis can be rushed into making non-ideal decisions by pressure and occasionally fades back as he throws, eroding his mechanics.